-Each demoralised enemy formation grants the number of VP indicated on the table.
-At the end of the game, if a unit cannot trace a trace a continuous line of hexes excluding enemy units or ZoC without a friendly unit present toward the friendly map edge, it is taken prisoner and eliminated.
-Take this into account in the determination of the demoralisation threshold.
+Each demoralised enemy formation awards the number of VP indicated on the table.
+At the end of the game, if a unit cannot trace a continuous line avoiding enemy units or enemy ZoC containing no friendly units toward the friendly map edge, it is taken prisoner and eliminated.
+Take this into account when determining the demoralisation threshold.